steve-kasica/roundup/docs/index.md

 # OpenRoundup

-OpenRoundup is a click-based data integration system for journalists.
-It allows users to upload multiple data tables and combine these tables together, and export the resulting consolidated table for further work in downstream analysis and visualization software.
+OpenRoundup is click-based data integration system for data journalists.
+It enables users to combine multiple data tables together for further analysis and visualization, without needing to write code.
+It is designed to be flexible and powerful enough to handle a wide range of data wrangling tasks, while also being easy to use for journalists who do not have the extensive technical expertise to perform this task in code-based tools, such as Python, R, or SQL.

 ## Getting started